bryanbibat/html5shootemupinanafternoon/manuscript/mechanics.md

     if (this.nextEnemyAt < this.time.now && this.enemyPool.countDead() > 0) {
       this.nextEnemyAt = this.time.now + this.enemyDelay;
       var enemy = this.enemyPool.getFirstExists(false);
-{leanpub-start-delete}
+      // spawn at a random location top of the screen {leanpub-start-delete}
       enemy.reset(this.rnd.integerInRange(20, this.game.width - 20), 0);
 {leanpub-end-insert}